 Antibody tests — also called serology tests — can sometimes determine if you previously had COVID-19.
 They work by testing whether you have developed an immune response to COVID-19 and therefore may not be at immediate risk of COVID-19 reinfection.

 If the test shows that your body has antibodies against COVID-19, this indicates that you had the virus at some point in the past.
 Timing plays an important role in the accuracy of antibody tests.

 These tests are usually done after full recovery from COVID-19.
 Antibody tests are not recommended until 14 days after you first experience symptoms.

 It’s still not clear to what extent or for how long antibodies will protect you from reinfection.
 It’s important to keep up social distancing, mask use and other public health precautions even if you test positive for COVID-19 antibodies.

 What COVID-19 Treatment and Services Does Medicare Cover?

-If you have COVID-19, Original Medicare (including Medicare Part A hospital insurance and Part B medical insurance) and Medicare Advantage plans cover several inpatient and outpatient treatments and health care services.
+If you have COVID-19, Original Medicare and Medicare Advantage plans cover several inpatient and outpatient treatments and health care services.

 The U.S. Centers for Medicare and Medicaid Services also announced in Nov.
 2020 that it was “taking action to increase reimbursement for any new COVID treatments that are approved by the FDA.”